teambit/bit/scopes/workspace/variants/variants.docs.md

 ### Propagate

-When using directory selectors, configurations set on one group of components are inherited by its sub-groups (in a CSS-like manner).
+When using selectors, configurations set on one group of components are inherited by its sub-groups (in a CSS-like manner).
 For example, `components/react/ui` will inherit configurations from `components/react`.
 To prevent this from happening for specific set of inheritors, set the `propogate` value of an inheriting group of components to `false`.
 Once bit see `"propagate": false` it takes the configuration for this group and does not inherit.